livegnik/2way-design/2WAY High-Level Design.md

 The backend is responsible for managing various types of 2WAY Objects, which are fundamental to the system's operation.
 These objects include Attributes, Parents, Edges, Ratings, and Access Control Lists (ACLs).
 Attributes are key-value pairs consisting of a "type" and a "value."
 Ratings are specific objects used to store reputation scores.
 Parents can have one or more Attributes as children, and the relationships between a Parent and its children are established through Edges.
 ACLs are used to define and manage access permissions within the system.
 Each object can be up or down-voted, indefinitely, by means of a newer message, influencing its visible presence in the graph.

 Several crucial components support the functionality and security of the 2WAY backend.
 The Database Schema ensures data is organized and structured efficiently.
-The Message Manager handles the reception of messages from the frontend, backend, or any connected application or device with access to the backend’s APIs, ensuring secure and reliable communication.
+The Object Manager handles the reception of messages from the frontend, backend, or any connected application or device with access to the backend’s APIs, ensuring secure and reliable communication.
 The Graph Manager oversees the Graph in RAM only, maintaining the integrity and updates of the active data structure, while the overall 2WAY Graph encompasses the entire Server Graph, and is stored to disk.

 The Key Manager is vital for handling the signing and verification of messages, as well as the encryption and decryption of communications.
 The ACL Manager oversees permissions and access rights, ensuring secure and authorized data access.
 The State Manager tracks the data that has been synchronized with other servers and manages data pending synchronization on the next connection.